 My question to the Indian and Pakistani Americans is this: when you chose to be an American Citizen, were you honest about it?
 Did you shed the baggage of anti-each other?

 During the High school days, a Pakistani kid in Richardson Square mall harassed my son for his Indianness.
-Like most other kids, my son called him a Paki, and it took several conversations between us for him to see the other as a fellow American.
+Like most other kids, my son called him a Paki, and it took several conversations between us for him to see the other as a fellow American and nothing less – we are all equal and no one is more privilged than the other.
 I did not know the other kid, otherwise, I would have talked to his parents.
 I did not want my kids to be biased against any human and thank God, and they have no prejudice against anyone.
 Let me add that I took them to every place of worship when they were kids, I wanted them to be open to people of all faiths including the LGBTQ community.

 Whatever your heritage is, be it Israeli-Palestinian, English-French, Indian-Pakistani, Chinese-Taiwanese, Black-White, or anyone of the traditions from Atheism to Zoroastrianism, do you inject prejudices in your kids?
 You certainly can carry your prejudices to your grave, but please don’t poison your kids.
 You will be the loser; your kids will go along with you, but will not respect you and sometimes, will have nothing to do with you.